A Dolphins trade many hated in 2017 is key reason team could get Robert Quinn now

 What the Dolphins have effectively done is trade Jay Ajayi and the 11th pick in the fourth round of the upcoming draft for Robert Quinn and the 30th pick in the fourth round of the same draft.

-(Yes, there are late round picks being exchanged too).
+(Yes, there are late-round picks being exchanged too).

 But for our purposes today I want to concentrate on the front side of these transactions.